internetgho5t/jsPOST/README.md

 ## Warnings

 I already mentioned this at the top of this README but this is not intended for use with any sensitive data.
 The POST method exists for a reason; to send data securely to the backend, so using this for sensitive data defeats the purpose.
 It would be almost as insecure as using the GET method.

-I would recommend you use a .htaccess file so you do not need to include the .php extension when you link to `var.php` or `post.php`.